Mitigating Factor definition

 Mitigating Factor means a circumstance which excuses aggressive behavior of a dog and, without limiting the generality of the foregoing, may include circumstances where:

-Mitigating Factor means any information or evidence that might warrant addressing alleged Discrimination or Harassment as a less serious violation of this AP or justify issuing a lesser (or no) Disciplinary Sanction, including, but not limited to, whether the Respondent admits to or accepts personal responsibility for
+Mitigating Factor means any information or evidence presented to a Code Decision-Maker that might warrant addressing an alleged violation as Lesser Academic Violation or justify a lesser Integrity Code Sanction, including, but not limited to, whether the Student admits to or accepts personal responsibility for the violation, a lack of prior violations, whether the Student acted Negligently rather than Knowingly, and whether the Student demonstrates genuine regret or remorse.

 Mitigating Factor means a circumstance that may excuse aggressive behavior of a dog and without limiting the generality of the foregoing, may include circumstances where: